Chingu-cohorts/pmrok-chgmgt/Resources-Tools.md

 A major part of project management is organizing the information you collect from your team and organizing it in a way that is actionable.
-Tools such as the following help you create a backlog of tasks that can be tracked as they progress through various states such as Next, Blocked, In Progress, Revew, and Completed.
+Tools such as the following help you create a backlog of tasks that can be tracked as they progress through various states such as Next, Blocked, In Progress, Review, and Completed.

 Regardless of which tool you might choose a prime requirement is that the tool